ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Download and save design
 ------------------------

-With PyGeometry you can save and download the design onto the disk of the active geometry server instance.
+With PyGeometry you can save to disk or download the design of the active Geometry Server instance.

 .. code:: python